Giselesoubeiga/Maven-project/README.md

-Got it!
-Here’s a more natural, conversational version of the message:
+Here’s a natural and professional way to reach out to Christopher T. Johns about the DevOps Engineer role, acknowledging the level difference and location alignment:

-Subject: Quick Question About DevOps Engineer Role
+Subject: Inquiry About DevOps Engineer Role (Role ID: 5594298)

-Hi Matthew,
+Hi Christopher,

 I hope you’re doing well.
-I came across the DevOps Engineer role (Role ID: 5529250) and wanted to check if the position is still open before I apply.
+I came across the DevOps Engineer role (Role ID: 5594298) and wanted to check if the position is still open.
+While the role is listed as a Level 11 position, I’m currently at Level 9 and believe my skills and experience could still align well with the requirements.

-The role sounds like a great fit for my experience, especially with CI/CD pipelines, Docker, Kubernetes, and working on secure and scalable infrastructure.
-I’m really interested in learning more about the Full Metal Jacket project and how I might be able to contribute to the team.
+I’m based in San Antonio, where the role is located, and I have a strong background in building and maintaining automated deployment pipelines, managing CI/CD processes, and working in Linux environments.
+I’ve also worked extensively with AWS and have experience supporting development teams and ensuring governance and standards for build automation.

-Please let me know if you’re still hiring, and I’d be happy to share more about my background or answer any questions you have.
+I’d love to hear if this role is still available and if it’s worth applying.
+I’d also be happy to provide more details about my experience if helpful.

-Thanks so much, and I look forward to hearing from you!
+Thank you for your time, and I look forward to hearing from you!

-Best,
+Best regards,
-Gisele
+Gisele Soubiega
+[Your Contact Information]

+Why this works:
+	1. Acknowledges the level difference without underselling your qualifications.
+	2. Emphasizes location alignment (since you’re in San Antonio).
+	3. Highlights your key skills directly relevant to the role.

-This version is approachable and straightforward, while still professional.
-It shows genuine interest in the role without sounding overly formal.
-Let me know if you’d like further tweaks!
+Let me know if you’d like to refine it further!